JustinMWoodum/wlux_test_server/readme.md

 There are currently two demos that should always be available:
 * Demo of 3-task study of our test site: http://wlux.uw.edu/rbwatson/start.php?wlux_study=1234
 * Demo of 1-task study with a 3rd-party study embedded in the task page: http://wlux.uw.edu/rbwatson/start.php?wlux_study=2525
+* Demo of the canonical 1-task study is http://wlux.uw.edu/rbwatson/start.php?wlux_study=2001
+* Demo of the canonical 3-task study is http://wlux.uw.edu/rbwatson/start.php?wlux_study=1999

 Documentation of the service is available in the [documentation](/documentation/_top.md) folder.

 ##Release notes
+* *30 Oct, 2013* - refactored the API so that each function is in its own source file and added the _study GET allIds_ function

 * *1 Sep, 2013* - added support for 3rd-party surveys.

 * *26 Aug, 2013* - Added the gratuity interface to enable recording gratuity information without connecting it to a participant session.